openbsd/src/gnu/llvm/clang/docs/UsersManual.rst

 compilation from OpenCL kernel sources into SPIR-V using open source tools
 <https://github.com/KhronosGroup/OpenCL-Guide/blob/main/chapters/os_tooling.md>`_.
+From clang 14 onwards SPIR-V can be generated directly as detailed in :ref:`the SPIR-V support section <spir-v>`.

 Clang currently supports OpenCL C language standards up to v2.0.
 Clang mainly supports full profile.
 There is only very limited support of the embedded profile.
-Starting from clang 9 a C++ mode is available for OpenCL (see :ref:`C++ for OpenCL <cxx_for_opencl>`).
+From clang 9 a C++ mode is available for OpenCL (see :ref:`C++ for OpenCL <cxx_for_opencl>`).

-There is ongoing support for OpenCL v3.0 that is documented along with other experimental functionality and features in development on :doc:`OpenCLSupport` page.
+OpenCL v3.0 support is complete but it remains in experimental state, see more details about the experimental features and limitations in :doc:`OpenCLSupport` page.

 OpenCL Specific Options